maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

  * Package for scientific [units](../Authoring/Units.md), and a science answer test
  * Support for inequalities.
 This includes real intervals and sets of real numbers.

-* Localisation of questions.
-In particular to enable a single STACK question to carry around different versions for each of the text-based fields, including feedback.
-Each field might have a new "tab".
-The obvious use is for different languages, but it might also be use for different notations, e.g. engineering, physics, maths.

 ## More speculative long terms plans ##